lmullen/jsr/_source/issues/vol15/mcvickar.markdown

-Given Hensley's apparent appeal to this target audience, it is hardly surprising that a week following the initial report of the revival, Tomlinson's lead *Evangel* article, "Sensational Demonstrations," discussed the sign of serpent handling at length.lvi Tomlinson reported that he was told, "the saints had been handling snakes and that it was creating quite a sensation."lvii The more Tomlinson asked about the revival, the more interesting the story became.
+Given Hensley's apparent appeal to this target audience, it is hardly surprising that a week following the initial report of the revival, Tomlinson's lead *Evangel* article, "Sensational Demonstrations," discussed the sign of serpent handling at length. [^56] Tomlinson reported that he was told, "the saints had been handling snakes and that it was creating quite a sensation." [^57] The more Tomlinson asked about the revival, the more interesting the story became.
 First, Hensley had preached on all of the signs listed in Mark 16:18.
 Next he prophesied that some rabble-rouser would bring a snake for the saints to handle.
 The following night an unbeliever brought a rattlesnake which several saints handled "and no one was injured by it.
-Some were bitten, but with no damage to them."lviii After this successful sign, "outsiders got enthused and wanted to test the matter further.
-So on Sunday night Sept. sixth they took in a 'Copperhead.'"lix The saints successfully handled this snake too.
-News of these demonstrations generated "large audiences."lx
+Some were bitten, but with no damage to them." [^58] After this successful sign, "outsiders got enthused and wanted to test the matter further.
+So on Sunday night Sept. sixth they took in a 'Copperhead.'" [^59] The saints successfully handled this snake too.
+News of these demonstrations generated "large audiences." [^60]

 Had Tomlinson's engagement with serpent handling ended with a single article, it is likely Hensley's revival would have been as easily